 If you’ve watched the BBC’s Versailles TV series, you visit the filming locations via my guide.

+I hope you’ve enjoyed my virtual Versailles guide.
 You may enjoy these other virtual tours of France attractions:

 If you’d like to take a virtual tour of Versailles, pin it for later.